codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 ### Retention policy for Codefresh builds
-You can define a retention policy to manage Codefresh builds.
+Define a retention policy to manage Codefresh builds.
 The retention settings are controlled through `cf-api` deployment environment variables, all of which have default settings which you can retain or customize.
-The default policy is set to delete builds older than six months, including offline logs.
+By default, Codefresh deletes builds older than six months, including offline logs.

 The retention mechanism, implemented as a Cron Job, removes data from collections such as:
 * workflowproccesses